saalfeldlab/render/docs/src/site/markdown/render-ws-example.md

 * you are running on the installation server, and
 * you run the first (Setup Environment) step from the cloned render repository root directory (./render).

+### URL Note

+The 'localhost:8080' URL links below will only work if your browser (or http client) is running on the same host as the web services.
+If this is not the case, simply replace 'localhost' with name (or IP address) of your render web services host.

 ### 1. Setup Environment